The Daggy Gallery

-The funny part is that I wore it to a big pop culture expo here in Melbourne and none of my friends knew I had this gear, yet some of them recognised me ... from my jaw line!
+The funny part is I wore it to a big pop culture expo here in Melbourne, and even though none of my friends knew I had this gear some of them still recognised me ... from my jaw line!
 Can ya believe that!

 put a couple of dorks in front of a camera and anything